w/e - Sunday 3rd April 2011

 There was a lot of rain during the night but thankfully it had stopped by the time i was on the bank.
 The wind had dropped to a minimal as well but there was little surface activity.
 Already on the stretch were a couple of Kodaks and Seamus Moorehouse who was after some specimen fish.
 He was rewarded with the first reported Tench of the year at about 3 and a half pounds along with a Bream of 5lb 5oz and a number of Hybrids and smaller Bream.
 My session was a waste of time, with only a handful of tiny Roach and a Rudd of 8oz.
 I was surprised to see so few others in attendance.
 Paul and Daniel shared a bag of 18lb with 90% of the fish being taken by Paul.
 The only other angler was Michael Beirne, who at least had the consolation of a superb Roach of 1lb 14oz.

 This year I have donated another tacky trophy for the largest Roach caught at Lanesborough.
 The rules are simple, it must be weighed and witnessed on my scales.
 I'm never far away and my number is 0879419988.
-In the evening, I travelled to Ballymahon to have a look at the Inny.
-Back at Lanesborough two anglers were out for a night session, their reports will be published tomorrow.
+In the evening, I traveled to Ballymahon to have a look at the Inny.
+Back at Lanesborough, two anglers were out for a night session, their reports will be published tomorrow.

 Sunday 3rd April 2011